 After the welcome by the General Director of Coca Cola, Juan Ignacio Elizalde, who highlighted the commitment of his company with responsible advertising and his satisfaction for hosting the workshop, María Luisa Martínez Gistau, Chairman of AUTOCONTROL opened the Seminar.
 She emphasized the important role played by the advertising self-regulation, in general, and AUTOCONTROL, in particular, to contribute to responsible audiovisual advertising in Spain.
 She showed some figures on the scope of voluntary prior control of advertising in this sector through the Copy Advice® service (more than 10,000 television advertising campaigns reviewed in 2018) and explained the role of the Advertising Jury, she highlighted also the importance of the training activies such as this one, to inform about the new rules to the industry and contribute to its fulfillment.

 The Chairman of AUTOCONTROL introduced Cristina Morales, General Deputy Director of Contents of the Information Society of the State Secretariat for the Digital Development (SEAD in Spanish), who during her presentation reported the main novelties introduced by the modification of the Directive.
-Later on, Charo Fernando, General Deputy Director of AUTOCONTROL, explained during his speech, how the aspects related to co-regulation and self-regulation are covered in the Directive, highlighting the importance given to both as key tools for the Consumers protection.
+Later on, Charo Fernando, Deputy Director General of AUTOCONTROL, explained during her speech, how the aspects related to co-regulation and self-regulation are covered in the Directive, highlighting the importance given to both as key tools for the Consumers protection.

 Subsequently, a round table was held on the challenges and opportunities posed by the new Directive for Audiovisual Commercial Communications.
 Moderated by Alejandra de Iturriaga, Director for Telecommunications and Audiovisual Sector of the National Commission on Markets and Competition (CNMC in Spanish).
 The attendees were: Andrés Armas, General Director of the Union of Associated Commercial Televisions (UTECA in Spanish); Antonio Vargas, Google's Spanish Public Policy Manager; Íñigo Bilbao, Legal Adviser of the Spanish Association of Advertisers (AEA in Spanish); and Alejandro Perales, Technical Advisor of the Association of Communication Users (AUC in Spanish).